SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 23 August, 2025 at 23:34:47
+# Last Refreshed - 24 August, 2025 at 23:34:52
 The Latest Activity was a Ride -

-<b>🌤️ Magic blowy up Tyres on Friday Afternoon Ride</b>
+<b>🌥️ The one with the bee sting and the springer puppy</b>

-which happened on 22 August, 2025 at 16:47:42
+which happened on 24 August, 2025 at 10:59:44

-Which is 0 years, 0 months, 1 days, 6 hours and 47 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 35 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/15549248802
+You can see it here https://www.strava.com/activities/15567693003

 ## Number of Rides
 How many rides have I done each year?